digitalocean/marketplace-kubernetes/stacks/linkerd2/README.md

 ### Upgrading the Linkerd Control Plane

-Use the linkerd upgrade command to upgrade the control plane.
+Use the `linkerd upgrade` command to upgrade the control plane.
 This command ensures that all of the control plane’s existing configuration and mTLS secrets are retained.
-Notice that we use the --prune flag to remove any Linkerd resources from the previous version which no longer exist in the new version.
+Use the `--prune` flag to remove any Linkerd resources from the previous version which no longer exist in the new version.

 ```console
 linkerd upgrade | kubectl apply --prune -l linkerd.io/control-plane-ns=linkerd -f -
 ```

-Next, run this command again with some --prune-whitelist flags added.
-This is necessary to make sure that certain cluster-scoped resources are correctly pruned.
+Next, run this command again by adding some `--prune-whitelist` flags.
+This makes sure that certain cluster-scoped resources are correctly pruned.

 ```console
 linkerd upgrade | kubectl apply --prune -l linkerd.io/control-plane-ns=linkerd \